I want to apply for council housing

 - your current housing situation/problem

 After you complete Enfield's Online Housing Assessment and Options Form, you may need to provide evidence to help us assess your application for housing.
-All the information we ask for must be provided so we can work with you to find the housing options most suitable for you.
+We need this information so that we can work with you to find the housing options most suitable for you.

 Your housing application will be assessed according to the rules set out in Enfield's Scheme for allocating Council and housing association homes in the borough.
 To find out what we take into account you can download and read a summary or full copy of Enfield's Allocations SchemeIf your circumstances show that you may fall into one of the groups of people we prioritise for council and housing association homes, we will carry out some checks.
 In cases where you are living with friends or family or renting privately, we will visit you at home and also talk to your landlord.